HimaRupasri/Contact-Management-MERN-System/README.md

 -Use the following command "npm install express cors body-parser mongoose dotenv"

 **4. Run the server**
--Type node server.js in the terminal
+-Type "node server.js" in the terminal

 **DataBase**